Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Modern Laundry Facilities

 For years, there were few things that students disliked more than doing laundry.
 They’d either wait until they could go home or wear everything they owned until they were forced to take action.
-It makes sense why students viewed university laundry services unfavorably, especially since the campus housing community laundry facilities typically included:
+It makes sense why students viewed university laundry services unfavorably, especially since the campus housing on-site laundry facilities typically included:

 • Expensive, coin-only units